Preliminary Hearings in Wisconsin Process for Felony Case

 Our Award-Winning Former-Prosecutors Know What to Do

 Grieve Law’s criminal defense attorneys have years of experience as prosecutors as well, meaning we know how the other side thinks.
+Our attorneys handle all areas of criminal law, including OWI charges and drug possession.
+Learn about how OWI penalties can be paired with drug charges and how to fight them.
 We prepare a strong defense to get your charges reduced or dropped and get you the best outcome possible.

 Contact us for a free, no risk, no-obligation consultation to talk about the benefits of working with Milwaukee’s top defense attorneys.